Faroukhamadi/codex-api-course-website/lessons/01-start-here/B-tools.md

 ## Runtime

 We'll be using **Node.js** for this course.
 Why?
 Node.js uses JS as the language of choice.
 If you've worked on web apps, then you know JS.
 Node.js has a rich, active ecosystem as well.
-I also know Node.js the best.
+I also know Node.js pretty well.
 Alternatives include Ruby, Python, Java, Go, Rust, and many more.

 ## Framework